 6. IF(): I find it one of the most useful functions in excel.
 It lets you use conditional formulas that calculate one way when a certain thing is true and another way when false.
 For example, you want to mark each sales as “High” and “Low”.
 If sales are greater than or equals to $5000 then “High” else “Low”.

 1. Pivot Table: Whenever you are working with company data, you seek answers for questions like “How much revenue is contributed by branches of North region?” or “What was the average number of customers for product A?” and many others.

 Excel’s PivotTable helps you to answer these questions effortlessly.
-Pivot table is a summary table that lets you count, average, sum, and perform other calculations according to the reference feature you have selected i.e. It converts a data table to inference table which helps us to take decisions.
+A pivot table is a summary table that lets you count, average, sum, and perform other calculations according to the reference feature you have selected i.e. It converts a data table to an inference table which helps us to make decisions.
 Look at the below snapshot:

-Above, you can see that table on the left has sales detail against each customer with region and product mapping.
-In table to the right, we have summarized the information at region level which now helps us to generate a inference that South region has highest sales.
+Above, you can see that table on the left has sales detail against each customer with the region and product mapping.
+In the table to the right, we have summarized the information at region level which now helps us to generate an inference that the South region has the highest sales.

 Methods to create Pivot table: